AdityaK-27/Port-Management-System/README.md

 # 🚢 Port Management System

 A terminal-based **Port Management System** built using **Python** and **MySQL**.
 This project simulates operations at a port such as managing ship arrivals, departures, berth assignments, and maintaining a live ship register.
-Developed as part of a Class XII Informatics Practices project, it also demonstrates backend-database integration and record management using SQL.
+It demonstrates backend-database integration and record management using SQL.

 ---